 On the other hand, if certain interactions are instrumental for the path analysis, you need to allow interactive components to be captured in your paths by following the steps below:

-This will clear any paths you may have previously set.
+Enabling/disabling interactive components will clear any paths you may have previously set.

-- Set the desired mission path(s).
+Set the expected path(s).
 Any state changes you make to an interactive component (e.g. checking and unchecking a checkbox) via “change to” interactions will be shown in the expected path with an icon and count on the respective screen thumbnail.
+Pay close attention to the end states of the screens, as these will impact how success is measured.
+How do interactive components work with results and reporting in Maze?

 How do interactive components work with results and reporting in Maze?